I Expect You to Die

-I Expect You to Die is a virtual reality action video game developed and published by Schell Games and released in late 2016 for PlayStation 4 and Microsoft Windows.
-In the game, the player assumes the role of a "hitman-esque" spy and is tasked to complete levels.
-The game can be played using the Oculus Rift, HTC Vive, PlayStation VR, and the Oculus Quest.
+I Expect You to Die is a virtual reality action video game developed and published by Schell Games and released in December 2016 for PlayStation 4, and April 2017 for Windows.
+In the game, the player assumes the role of a "James Bond-esque" spy and is tasked to complete levels.
+The game can be played using the Oculus Rift, Oculus Rift S, HTC Vive, PlayStation VR, and on the Meta Quest (formerly Oculus) series of headsets.